jonlpersson/ed-latimore/site/_resources/the-fighter-s-mindset-boxing-lesson-s-on-grit-resilience-and-anti-fragility.md

 type: PDF guide
 title: 'The Fighter''s Mindset: Boxing Lesson''s On Grit, Resilience, and Anti-Fragility'
 description: >-
-  I teach you the mindset lessons I learned from my 13-1-1 professional heavyweight boxing career.
-Learn how to develop the mindset of a fighter, from a fighter, so you can win the battles you face.
+  I teach you the mindset lessons I learned from my 13-1-1 heavyweight boxing career.
+Develop the mindset of a fighter so you can win the battles you face.
 image: /assets/images/resources/the-fighters-mindset-cover.jpg
 product_info:
   button_text: Download now